-In this chapter Paul identifies various unbiblical ideologies.
+In this chapter, Paul identifies various unbiblical ideologies.
 He warns of gnosticism where the deity of Christ is denied.
-He identifies legalism which add works of the law to Christ's finished work of Calvary.
-He touches on mysticism, with its emphasis on dreams, visions, feelings and one's personal experience of the spiritual realm rather than on Christ and in this verse Paul cautions against asceticism, where holiness is acquired through severe self-discipline; self-denial; the renunciation of pleasures or austere religiosity rather than through faith in Christ.
+He identifies legalism which adds works of the law to Christ's finished work of Calvary.
+He touches on mysticism, with its emphasis on dreams, visions, feelings, and one's personal experience of the spiritual realm rather than on Christ, and in this verse Paul cautions against asceticism, where holiness is acquired through severe self-discipline, self-denial, the renunciation of pleasures, or austere religiosity, rather than through faith in Christ.

 Colossians 2:21 warns of the dangers of asceticism, which is a mixture of legalism and mysticism.
-He is warning Christians of becoming enslaved by man-made rules.
-He urges these believers not to impose worldly rites, rituals and regulations upon themselves, when their position in Christ has set them free from the curse of the Law.
-But when this verse is taken in isolation, it promotes the opposite of Paul's teaching, for we read - "Do not handle, do not taste, do not touch!".
+Paul is warning Christians of becoming enslaved by man-made rules.
+He urges these believers not to impose worldly rites, rituals, and regulations upon themselves, when their position in Christ has set them free from the curse of the Law.
+But when this verse is taken in isolation, it promotes the opposite of Paul's teaching, for we read: "Do not handle, do not taste, do not touch!."

 Heavenly Father, thank You that I have all that I need for life and godliness in the Scriptures.
-Thank You that a knowledge of Your word will help me recognise false teachings or unbiblical doctrines.
+Thank You that a knowledge of Your Word will help me recognise false teachings or unbiblical doctrines.
 Keep me alert to the wiles of the enemy of my soul, who seeks to shipwreck my testimony and destroy my opportunity to serve You in spirit and truth.
-Thank You that in Christ I have died to the elementary principles of this world and am free from the curse of law and thank You that I never again need to submit myself to any decrees of this world.
-Help me walk, day by day in spirit and truth, for Your praise and glory, this I ask in Jesus' name, AMEN.
+Thank You that in Christ, I have died to the elementary principles of this world and am free from the curse of Law.
+Never again do I need to submit myself to any decrees of this world.
+Help me walk, day by day, in spirit and in truth, for Your praise and glory.
+In Jesus' name, AMEN.